learn-co-curriculum/phase-3-ruby-building-applications-requiring-files/README.md

 ## Introduction

-So far, most of the labs we've seen have a similar file structure - they typically have a `lib` folder and a `spec` folder and some files like `README.md`:
+So far, most of the labs we've seen have a similar file structure &mdash; they typically have a `lib` folder and a `spec` folder and some files like `README.md`: